SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

   <add key="SecondaryClientSecret" value="your old secret here" />
 ```

+> **Note** If you are performing this procedure for the first time there will be no **SecondaryClientSecret** property entry at this point in the configuration file.
+However if you are performing the procedure for a subsequent client secret expiration (second or third) the property **SecondaryClientSecret** is already present and containing the initial or already longer time ago expired old secret.
+In this case delete the **SecondaryClientSecret** property first before renaming **ClientSecret**.

 3. Add a new  **ClientSecret** key and give it your new client secret.
 Your markup should now look like the following:

 ```XML